---

 SIGNATURE=$(echo "$SIGN_RESPONSE" | jq -r '.signature')

-# Step 3: Verify and obtain token
+# Step 3: Verify and obtain token (and auto-bind if available)

 VERIFY_RESPONSE=$(curl -s -X POST "${COORDINATOR_URL:-https://coordinator.agentmoney.net}/v1/auth/verify" \